Mamberamo Raya Regency

 Mamberamo Raya Regency or Greater Mamberamo Regency is one of the regencies (kabupaten) in Papua Province, Indonesia.
 Tt was created on 15 March 2007 from parts of Sarmi Regency and Waropen Regency.
 The regency gets its name from the Mamberamo River.
-The largest regency by land in Papua province, It covers an area of 23,813.91 km^{2}, but had a population of only 18,365 at the 2010 Census which had almost doubled to 36,483 at the 2020 Census; the official estimate as at mid 2023 was 38,636 (comprising 20,171 males and 18,465 females).
+The largest regency by land in Papua province, It covers an area of 23,813.91 km^{2}, but had a population of only 18,365 at the 2010 Census which had almost doubled to 36,483 at the 2020 Census; the official estimate as at mid 2024 was 39,390 (up from 37,616 in mid 2022).
 The administrative centre is at the town of Burmeso in Mamberamo Tengah (Central Mamberamo District).

 Geography

 Mamberamo Raya is bordered to the south by Central Papua Province (Puncak Papua Regency and Puncak Jaya Regency) and Highland Papua Province (Tolikara Regency and Central Mamberamo Regency).
 Mamberamo Raya is bordered by Sarmi Regency to the east and Waropen Regency to the west.
 The Yapen Islands Regency in the Cenderawasih Bay lies to the northwest.

 The confluence of the Tariku River and Taritatu River is found south of the Gauttier Range.
 The highest elevation in this regency is near the summit of the Gauttier Mountain Range, at ~2,200 m above sea level; the actual summit of the Gauttier Mountains lies in Sarmi Regency.